Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Intermediate-energy proton irradiation demonstration

-An important final result from this experiment is how closely the hardening (\textit{e.g.} change in yield strength) of the Alloy 718 at 3$\times$10$^{-4}$~DPA induced by \textit{12 MeV protons} in this experiment qualitatively and quantitatively matches the hardening induced by \textit{reactor spectrum neutrons} of the same material \cite{Byun2003}.
-Preliminary irradiations with 12~MeV protons to higher doses indicate similarly close changes in other mechanical properties, such as ductility and ultimate tensile strength.
+An important final result from this experiment is how closely the hardening of this sample induced by \textit{12 MeV protons} qualitatively and quantitatively matches the hardening induced by \textit{reactor spectrum neutrons}~\cite{Byun2003}.
+Preliminary irradiations with 12~MeV protons to higher doses indicate similarly close changes in other mechanical properties, such as uniform ductility and ultimate tensile strength.
 This replication of neutron irradiation-induced material property changes with 12~MeV protons suggests that the microstructural changes to the material in both neutron and proton cases are highly similar.
 More detailed irradiations are now being carried out on a larger selection of materials and to a wider range of total doses.
-Macroscopic testing such as tensile tests for engineering material properties are being combined with nano- and micro-scope techniques such as indentation and imaging (SEM, TEM) to provide quantitative comparison between the microstructural similarity and evolution of neutron and intermediate energy proton irradiated materials.
-Those results, and the comparison between neutron and proton irradiated materials, will be presented in an upcoming publication.
-If close comparison are found, this would start to confirm the capability of proton irradiation - with the beam energy tuned to replicate the neutron-induced material response - to produce material changes with high fidelity to the changes materials would experience in advanced fission and fusion energy neutron spectra, as discussed above in Section~\ref{Sec:PKA}.
-The use of intermediate energy proton irradiation would then provide a rapid, high fidelity tool to achieve understanding, down selection, and qualification of materials for advanced nuclear energy systems.
+Macroscopic testing such as tensile tests for engineering material properties are being directly compared with past reactor irradiation experiments, and this will be presented in an upcoming publication.
+If close comparison are found, this would further confirm the capability of IEPI to produce material changes with high-fidelity to reactor environments, as discussed above in Section~\ref{Sec:PKA}.
+The use of IEPI would then provide a rapid, high fidelity tool to achieve understanding, down selection, and qualification of materials for advanced nuclear energy systems.